Dump Truck Sizes and Dirt Load Capacity

 Texas weight limits and permits

 Texas observes the federal 80,000 pound gross, 20,000 pound single axle, and 34,000 pound tandem limits on the Interstate system.
-On state highways Texas applies an enforcement tolerance of about 5 percent on gross and axle weight, which raises the practical ceiling to roughly 84,000 pounds gross and 21,000 pounds on a single axle, a tolerance that does not apply on Interstates.
-Heavier divisible loads move under an over-axle or over-gross weight permit issued by the Texas Department of Motor Vehicles, and an axle group is also limited by tire width, at 650 pounds per inch of tire, whichever is less.
+On state highways, but not on Interstates, a truck can run to roughly 84,000 pounds gross, about 5 percent over the limit, with a 10 percent tolerance on axle weights, only under a purchased annual over-axle or over-gross tolerance permit from the Texas Department of Motor Vehicles.
+That is a paid permit with a bond, not an automatic allowance.
+Heavier divisible loads move under that same TxDMV permit program, and permit axle weight is also limited by tire width at 650 pounds per inch, whichever is less.
 We haul road-legal by default and coordinate permitting separately when a job calls for it.

 Loading, tarping, and safe legal hauling